luispedro/blog_luispedro_org/content/blog/77-old.rst

 the Euro <http://blog.luispedro.org/2012/11/leave-euro/>`__), nothing, really.
 Slow, bitter-sweet decline (see Argentina, last 100 years).

-(By the way, if you're wondering, median results in the same sort of graph, except that the median is slightly higher).
+(By the way, if you're wondering, plotting the median results in the same sort of graph, except that the median is slightly higher).